 The development environment is where your developers and any stakeholders in the development process validate code changes before integrating them into the product.
 Logging in this environment is less about retention and more about access to real-time log data and Live Tail.
 If developers do need to retain logs, it’s usually for no longer than a few days.

 Since these logs aren’t long-lived, you can choose a plan with lower retention.
-Small teams and startups might even be able to get by with a free plan, but keep in mind that this only supports live tail for a single user.
 All of our paid plans offer unlimited sources, unlimited custom views, alerts, archiving, indexing, and custom fields, so you can choose a lower tier plan without losing access to key features.

 Lastly, the development environment is where you can start testing logging customizations such as custom parsing rules, alerts, and charts.
 This lets you fine-tune your monitoring strategy before deploying to production.
 Once the customizations have been approved, they can be easily migrated to your other environments.